Kingston, Jamaica

 When we asked people living in Kingston what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Kingston is vibrant and exciting.
 The city is full of culture, music, and art, and the people are friendly and welcoming.
 Expats and digital nomads can find a variety of activities to enjoy, from exploring the city's historic sites to taking part in the local nightlife.
 The cost of living is relatively low, making it an attractive destination for those looking to live and work abroad.
 The city also offers a wide range of accommodation options, from luxury apartments to budget-friendly hostels.
-With its beautiful beaches, lush rainforests, and vibrant culture, Kingston is an ideal destination for expats and digital nomads looking for an exciting and unique experience," said one expat who made the move to Kingston.
+With its beautiful beaches, lush rainforests, and vibrant culture, Kingston is an ideal destination for expats and digital nomads looking for an exciting and unique experience," wrote a member in Kingston.

 What do expats in Kingston appreciate most about the local culture?